 How Much Time Do You Have Before the Real SAT?

-It depends on how early you want to get started with taking the SAT.
-You could decide to take it in the spring of 2021 to become familiar with the test format and have plenty of time to study based on your weak areas before retaking.
+How much time you have before the real SAT will depend on how early you decide to take it!
+For instance, you could decide to take the SAT in the spring or summer after your sophomore year to become familiar with the test format and have plenty of time to study based on your weak areas before retaking.
 You could also wait until your junior fall to take it for the first time, if you are hoping to avoid a retake and want to get some studying in over the summer.

 A couple of months between the PSAT and the SAT should be enough time to study and achieve a modest bump in your scores.
 If you don't do as well as you hoped, you can take the SAT again in fall of your senior year.

 If you're a sophomore or younger, you might be wondering when the PSAT is offered in future years.
-Based on past dates, here are some predictions about when the PSAT will be held in 2022, 2023, and 2024:
+Similar to this year, we expect the testing window to cover weekdays in the month of October.
+Based on past dates, here are our predictions for when the Saturday PSAT will be offered:

 If you're aiming for a top score, learn what it takes to win a National Merit Scholarship.